Toontown-Mystery/Toontown-Mystery/useful/Patch Notes.md

 200

 And finally, happy to introduce... cogs also have gotten a rebalance too.
 Instead of cogs following a formula, they follow their own formula based off tier ranks.

+Toontown Mystery 3.2.6

+Fixed crashes related to the bosses. (districts may still reset on fashionboss and boss cog officer, just simply go in the bosses multiple times, but the final 2 should work fine without issues)

+Fixed a cog animation error when the Bagger cog used Sacked! and Pinkslip!
+It should be working now.

+The facility bosses have fired their max rank helpers and decided to hire more accurate cogs of their type.

+Carebots didn't seem so fitting... so Doctor Money and Doctor Elvis changed the cog ranks to Moneybots.
+Doctor Money changed his name to Collector Money.
+Doctor Elvis and Sunlight Elvis?
+TOO SIMILAR!
+AND BORING!
+Doctor Elvis has a new name change titled "Money Cashout Monitor" MCM for short.
+Apparently due to the new change, the bosses texture is now the colour of a coin and a green cash buck.

+Safes in the boss have also been changed to a brown texture to represent a cash bag.